 Please see the Institution and Individual Selection Rubric (PDF) for details on how funding is prioritized.

 The Digital Preservation Outreach and Education Network (DPOE-N) is seeking applications for individuals and institutions to support professional development in the area of digital preservation.
-We are interested in hearing from both individuals and institutions who are looking to enhance their digital preservation capacities, those who may have digital preservation challenges stemming from the COVID-19 outbreak, as well as emerging professionals with an interest in digital preservation, and any information worker laid off or furloughed during the Covid 19 pandemic.
+We are interested in hearing from both individuals and institutions who are looking to enhance their digital preservation capacities, those who may have digital preservation challenges stemming from climate change, as well as emerging professionals with an interest in digital preservation, and any information worker laid off or furloughed during the Covid 19 pandemic.